rss logo

 WireGuard Windows interface showing how to add an empty tunnel configuration manually

-• From Debian copy the public key:
+• From the Debian server, copy the public key:

 root@host:~# cat /etc/wireguard/w11-client01.key